silverbulletmd/silverbullet/docs/Authentication.md

 If you need multi-user style access control (different people, SSO, MFA, …), put SilverBullet behind an [[Authentication Proxy]] (Authelia, Authentik, Cloudflare Access, etc.) and let that handle identity.

+For running many separately-authenticated spaces from one server, see [[Multi-Space Mode]].

 # Enabling authentication
 Set `SB_USER` when starting the server.
 For the [[Install/Binary]]: